 Day Trips from Buenos Aires

-We have just a few more tips for your trip!
+We have just a few more tips for your trip to Argentina!

 During our trip, we chose to stay in an apartment in Buenos Aires that we found on Airbnb.
 We have discovered that staying in apartments usually costs less than hotels – and yet we often have more space, with the added benefit of a kitchen.
-Start your search for apartments in Buenos Aires on Airbnb.com.
+Don’t start your search for apartments in Buenos Aires until you read our Top Airbnb Tips!

 The city can be reached by plane, boat, bus and car.
 We arrived to the city via boat and departed via plane.
 Our ferry from Montevideo to Buenos Aires docked at the city’s main port.

-The main airport in Buenos Aires is the Ministro Pistarini International Airport (also called the Ezeiza Airport / EZE) – but there are two other BA airports: Aeroparque Jorge Newbery (AEP) and El Palomar Airport (EPA) for domestic flights.
-You can start your search for the best fares on flights on SkyScanner.com.
+The main airport in Buenos Aires is the Ministro Pistarini International Airport (also called the Ezeiza Airport / EZE) – but there are two other BA airports: Aeroparque Jorge Newbery (AEP) and El Palomar Airport (EPA) for domestic flights to destinations like Mendoza and Bariloche.

 We Want To Know: What sights would you add to our Buenos Aires Walking Tour?
 Do you have any tips for BA sightseeing?
 Give us your best advice in the comments below!